hybridsjs/hybrids/docs/router/usage.md

 * **returns**:
   * a chained promise from the arguments

-Use the `resolve` method if you need to perform asynchronous action while navigating to the target view.
+Use the `resolve` method if you need to perform an asynchronous action while navigating to the target view.
 The navigation is only performed if the promise resolves.

-Keep in mind, that the URL for navigation is taken from the event target, so you still need to use another method in the template to generate a link:
+Keep in mind that the URL for navigation is taken from the event target, so you still need to use another method in the template to generate a link:

 ```javascript
 import { define, html, router } from "hybrids";